Moment (physics): History

+In 1593, Galileo Galilei begins using momento in his early drafts of his Le Mecaniche.
+Galileo originally used the term to mean a negligible amount of weight, but in later drafts, Galileo evolved the term to indicate both, in its etymology and in its most common use (the text and main commentaries of Aristotle's Physics), the tendency, the endeavor of bodies towards their "proper" place, and the speed with which they would have moved toward that goal, wherein such tendency derived directly from weight.
+Galileo would then continue to evolve and refine his use of momento throughout his career.

 In 1632, Galileo Galilei publishes Dialogue Concerning the Two Chief World Systems and uses the Italian momento with many meanings, including the one of his predecessors.

 In 1643, Thomas Salusbury translates some of Galilei's works into English.
 Salusbury translates Latin momentum and Italian momento into the English term moment.
 (Note: This is very much in line with other Latin -entum words such as documentum, monumentum, or argumentum which turned into document, monument, and argument in French and English.)

 In 1765, the Latin term momentum inertiae (English: moment of inertia) is used by Leonhard Euler to refer to one of Christiaan Huygens's quantities in Horologium Oscillatorium.
 Huygens 1673 work involving finding the center of oscillation had been stimulated by Marin Mersenne, who suggested it to him in 1646.

 In 1811, the French term moment d'une force (English: moment of a force) with respect to a point and plane is used by Siméon Denis Poisson in Traité de mécanique.
 An English translation appears in 1842.

 In 1884, the term torque is suggested by James Thomson in the context of measuring rotational forces of machines (with propellers and rotors).
-Today, a dynamometer is used to measure the torque of machines.

 In 1893, Karl Pearson uses the term n-th moment and $\mu_n$ in the context of curve-fitting scientific measurements.
 Pearson wrote in response to John Venn, who, some years earlier, observed a peculiar pattern involving meteorological data and asked for an explanation of its cause.
 In Pearson's response, this analogy is used: the mechanical "center of gravity" is the mean and the "distance" is the deviation from the mean.
 This later evolved into moments in mathematics.
 The analogy between the mechanical concept of a moment and the statistical function involving the sum of the nth powers of deviations was noticed by several earlier, including Laplace, Kramp, Gauss, Encke, Czuber, Quetelet, and De Forest.